 At abc ivf, you will need to take fertility medication for around 5-9 days.
 It is important that we keep a close eye on the development of your eggs during this time, so a number of ultrasounds and blood tests are required.
 You can expect to attend around 2 or 3 appointments for this part of the process, each taking around 20 minutes.

 Day 10-11: Egg Collection and monitoring

 Once the monitoring scans have confirmed that your follicles have reached maturity, it is time to come in for your Egg Collection procedure.
-This takes around 45 minutes and is conducted under sedation at CREATE Fertility, our sister clinic.
+This takes around 45 minutes and is conducted under sedation at CREATE Fertility, our partner clinic.
 Both our teams work together, so you can always rest assured you will receive continuity of care at both abc and CREATE Fertility,

 We advise all patients to take some time to recover after and to have someone there to take them home.
 The collected eggs are then fertilised with your chosen sperm in the CREATE Fertility lab and carefully monitored by the embryology team for signs of development.

 Depending on your individual case, the embryo or embryos should be ready to be transferred into your womb after 3 to 5 days post egg collection.
 The Embryo Transfer procedure takes around 30 minutes and does not require sedation.
 The procedure is painless for the majority of patients, with some experiencing mild discomfort, similar to menstrual cramps.

 It is now time for the two week wait.
 We know that waiting for results can be a very stressful time.
 Read a personal account about how to feel better during this part of the process.

 Two weeks after the egg collection you will have a pregnancy test to determine whether your IVF cycle has been successful.
 If your test is positive, we will book you in for your pregnancy scan.